The British Bribery Act

 The penalties for committing a crime under the Act are a maximum of 10 years’ imprisonment, along with an unlimited fine, and the potential for the confiscation of property under the Proceeds of Crime Act 2002, as well as the disqualification of directors under the Company Directors Disqualification Act 1986.
 The Act has a near-universal jurisdiction, allowing for the prosecution of an individual or company with links to the United Kingdom, regardless of where the crime occurred.

 Described as “the toughest anti-corruption legislation in the world”, concerns have been raised that the Act’s provisions criminalise behaviour that is acceptable in the global market, and puts British business at a competitive disadvantage.

 - What are the penalties?

 - Managing these risks.

-To find out more about this course and to check availability
+To find out more about this service and to check availability

 Please contact the International Trade Team

 We offer discounted export documentation to our Chamber Members

 Become a Member today